-When a commercial artist is almost murdered by spies looking for his late father's secrets, he is saved in surgery when the FLAG formula is injected into him.
-This serum not only healed him but also gave him tremendous strength and lightening reflexes.
-To help him retaliate for his attack, a government agency equipments him with a special motorcycle loaded with gadgets and a detachable shield is not only bulletproof, but can be thrown as a offensive returning weapon.
+When Steve Rogers, a commercial artist, is almost murdered by spies looking for his late father's secrets, he is saved in surgery when the FLAG formula is injected into him.
+This serum not only heals him but gives him tremendous strength and lightening reflexes.
+To help Rogers retaliate against his attackers, a government agency equips him with a special motorcycle loaded with gadgets, including a detachable shield that's not only bulletproof, but can be thrown as a weapon.
 Thus armed, he battles against the nation's enemies as the Sentinel of Liberty, Captain America.

 Kenneth Chisholm <firstname.lastname@example.org>